Readers’ letters - November 20

-I’ve just been reading a wonderful quotation from Indira Gandhi, former Indian Prime Minister: “There are two kinds of people, those who do the work and those who take the credit.
+I’ve just been reading a wonderful quotation of Indira Gandhi, former Indian Prime Minister: “There are two kinds of people, those who do the work and those who take the credit.

 “Try to be in the first group, there is less competition there.”